-The TG1682 ships with a basic factory default configuration that should allow you to immediately access the Internet with a wireless connection.
-If your computer is equipped with a 802.11a/b/g/n wireless LAN card, you may wish to configure the Telephony Gateway's wireless settings.
-At a minimum, you should configure the security settings.
+The TG1682 ships with a secure SSID that is unique for every device.
+Wi-Fi network information is located on the side panel label.
+If your computer is equipped with a 802.11a/b/g/n/ac wireless LAN card, you may wish to configure the Telephony Gateway's wireless settings.

+Note: At a minimum, you should set a login password and set up wireless security.
 Refer to the separate wireless configuration documentation for complete instructions on configuring your wireless connection.